SDK ML Classification API

 Note

-Lightning adds the correct sampler for distributed and arbitrary hardware There is no need to set it yourself.
+Lightning tries to add the correct sampler for distributed and arbitrary hardware There is no need to set it yourself.

 Note